verdi-workshop/verdi-workshop.github.io/README.md

 # verdi-workshop.github.io
 Landing page for the VERDI website.
+For now, redirect to the most recent workshop website.